saylordotorg/course_psych306/Unit01.md

+---
+layout: default
+title: "PSYCH306: Sensation and Perception"
+course_description: "A detailed introduction to the processes by which we absorb information from environmental stimuli and convert it into data that our brains and bodies use to modify behavior."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: An Introduction to Sensation and Perception** <span id="1"></span>
 *You might call the study of sensation and perception the study of